syncfusion-content/xamarin-docs/Xamarin/SfKanban/Column.md

 ## Headers

-### Header Template

-You can replace the entire header template with your own design using [`SfKanban.HeaderTemplate`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.SfKanban~HeaderTemplate.html) property.
+Header shows the category, items count, min and max informations of a column.
+The UI of the header can be replaced entirely using [`SfKanban.HeaderTemplate`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.SfKanban~HeaderTemplate.html) property.
 The following code snippet and screenshot illustrates this.

 {% tabs %}